silktide/wappalyzer-wrapper/README.md

 # wappalyzer-wrapper
-A simple PHP wrapper for Wappalyzer technology detection
+A simple PHP wrapper for Wappalyzer technology detection.

+Wraps up wappalyzer-cli command line client for use in PHP.
+This library now also allows you to optionally bypass Wappalyzer's use of zombie to download the page, and instead you can pass in your own HTML, headers etc.

 ## Simple usage